AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

 > A higher order function is a function that takes a function as an argument or returns a function.

 If you are like I was and started on the `OOP` path,  your head is spinning by now.
-Because the usual mental model or the level of abstraction for something is a `class` in `OOP` land.
+Because the usual mental model or the level of abstraction for "something" is a `class`, not a `function`.

 # Immutability

 How would you code if you were unable to change anything?

 > In the Functional Programming world, we create values or objects by initializing them.
 Then we use them, but we do not change their values or their state.
 If we need, we create a new one, but we do not modify the existing object's state.

-Mutable:
+Modifying existing state:

 ```js
 const person = { name: 'Bob', age: 22 }